alpnak/Signal_Processing_MATLAB/README.md

 ![Echo added guitar amplitude-frequency graph](yankılı_gitar_genlik-frekans.jpg)

-### d) AM Modulation at Two Carrier Frequencies

-Multiply the echoed signal by `cos(2πfc·t)` to modulate it, using fc = 1 kHz and fc = 10 MHz to produce two different signals.
-Listen to both.
-What do you notice?
+### d) The echoed signal was multiplied by cos(2πfc·t) using fc = 1 kHz and fc = 10 MHz, producing two modulated signals.
+Both were listened to and compared.

-### e) Modulated Signal at fc = 10 MHz

-Plot the time-domain and frequency-spectrum graphs of the signal modulated with the fc = 10 MHz carrier.
-What do you notice?
+### e) The time-domain and frequency-spectrum graphs of the signal modulated with the fc = 10 MHz carrier were plotted and interpreted.

 Modulated amplitude-time graph of guitar audio